E-Hayes-ANU/LeakQuest-public/README.md

 - Summary: total cables, date range, and search keywords
 - Table 1: distribution of cables by country of origin (sorted by count)
 - Table 2: distribution of cables by year (sorted chronologically)

-Country names are historically accurate — a 1980 cable from Moscow is attributed to the Soviet Union, not Russia.
-Embassy post codes are mapped to countries using a built-in lookup table of 250+ diplomatic posts, supplemented by metadata extracted from cable pages at fetch time.

 ## Examples